 This employment model, which recognises the knowledge, experience and understanding of the local people is expected to further promote harmony and self-determination around social, cultural and economic needs within these communities.
 By providing locally enhanced protective security services, Protective Services Group will assist in:

 - Keeping the community safe

-The communities we are committed to engagement are:
+The communities were are committed to engaging are:

 - Lockhart River